marisarpo/horizons-week02/day3/horello_dynamic/README.md

         the current `.card`.
 You will need `$(this).find()` and `.text()`.

-1. Make the save button in the modal change the text on the `cardBeingEdited` and dismiss the modal.
+1. Make the save button in the modal change the text on the `cardBeingEdited` and dismiss the modal using `.modal('toggle')`.

 ## Part 4: Reorder cards using drag and drop